 My Daughter started preschool this year, and I went back to work.
 What was meant to be a part time job at a retail store has recently dumped ten-hour days on me.
 Plus, I still teach and lead drop-in groups.
 On top of all of this, I remain the primary caregiver for my daughter as my wife, a wonderful woman who does all she can to help, is away 12 hours a day and often travels internationally for work.
 I believe her stress is at least as great as mine, plus she suffers from the working Mom guilt of being away so much.
 But I’ve taken on a lot, and it’s getting difficult to handle.
-I’m not sleeping well (see the time of this post), what began as a minor cold has become bronchitis, and my periods of meditation have become sporadic.
+I’m not sleeping well, what began as a minor cold has become bronchitis, and my periods of meditation have become sporadic.

 The first thing that has had to go is five minutes.
 Thirty minutes of meditation a day, if I get up early and sneak downstairs, is often doable.
 Thirty-five is out of the question.
 And some days, twenty minutes must suffice.
 Other days, like this past Sunday when I lay in bed sick, no formal practice happens at all.
 I have newly found empathy for my students who plead that they just can’t fit it in.
 As my previous post points out, practice needs to be an uncompromised discipline, and boy when I don’t practice it really screws me up.
 But that doesn’t make it any easier to find the time.